misgom/api-hack2m/README.md

 # api-hack2m

-Hack2m (HackLLM using LL as roman number II) is a CTF platform for LLM Hacking to learn about LLM vulnerabilities and complete hacking challenges.
+Hack2m (HackLLM --> HackIIM --> Hack2m) is a CTF platform for LLM Hacking to learn about LLM vulnerabilities and complete hacking challenges.

 ## Description